 Ph: (715) 836-4546

-Analisa DeGrave is an associate professor of Spanish in the Foreign Languages Department at UW-Eau Claire.
+Analisa DeGrave is an associate professor of Spanish in the Languages Department at UW-Eau Claire.
 In addition to serving on the Latin American Studies committee, Dr. DeGrave teaches Latin American literature and civilization.
 Her areas of interest include constructions of utopia and dystopia in Latin American poetry, U.S. Latino cultural expressions, and literature of Latin American revolutionary movements.

 During the summers of her college and graduate school years Dr. DeGrave worked with the Hispanic migrant community in rural Minnesota at Migrant Head Start, Title I and Migrant Health Services.
 Her ties to the Midwest also led her to volunteer through Project Minnesota-León in León, Nicaragua.

 Analisa DeGrave received her Ph.D. and Masters degree in Spanish at the University of Wisconsin-Madison and earned her B.A. in Spanish and History at Gustavus Adolphus College in St. Peter, Minnesota.

 She continues to study Latino/Latin American expressions of utopia.
 Current projects include a forthcoming book chapter on the poetry of Nuyorican author Tato Laviera and an article on a selection of recently published poems by Ernesto Cardenal.

 "Palmares: utopian representations of a runaway settlement in colonial Brazil" appears in the book "New Worlds Reflected: Travel and Utopia in the Early Modern Period," edited by Chloë Houston, Aldershot, UK: Ashgate, 2010, pages 137-158.